isomerpages/cris-precise/_for-collaborators/Research Programmes/GLOW (Gut Linked Outcomes in Wellbeing).md

 gut microbes shape mood, cognition, and mental well-being, identify microbial signatures and biomarkers, and ultimately inform the development of more precise and locally relevant interventions.
-In the future, these findings could inform potentially leading to more targeted care, new dietary interventions or microbial therapies. &nbsp;</p>
+In the future, these findings could i nform potentially leading to more targeted care, new dietaryinterventions or microbial therapies. &nbsp;</p>
 <p></p>
 <p>Click <a href="https://npm.sg/mental-health-s-new-frontier-the-microbiome-within/" rel="noopener nofollow" target="_blank">here</a> for